-The Maryland Health Care Commission has prepared this Chapter of the State Health Plan for Facilities and Services ("State Health Plan") to meet the current and future health system needs of all Maryland residents.
+The Maryland Health Care Commission (Commission) has prepared this Acute Care Hospital Services chapter (Chapter) of the State Health Plan for Facilities and Services (State Health Plan) to meet the current and future health system needs of all Maryland residents.
 The State Health Plan serves two purposes:

 - (1) It establishes health care policy to guide the Commission's actions.
 Maryland law requires that all State agencies and departments involved in regulating, funding, or planning for the health care industry carry out their responsibilities in a manner consistent with the State Health Plan and available fiscal resources. - (2) It is the foundation for the Commission's decisions in its regulatory programs.
 These programs ensure that changes in health care facilities and services are appropriate and consistent with the Commission's policies.
-The State Health Plan contains policies, methodologies, standards, and criteria that the Commission uses in making Certificate of Need ("CON") decisions.
+The State Health Plan contains policies, methodologies, standards, and criteria that the Commission uses in making Certificate of Need (CON) decisions.